automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Bravoceratops.md

 # Bravoceratops
-## Description: This ceratopsian was recently discovered in Texas.
+## This ceratopsian was recently discovered in Texas.